-Before embarking on any new server purchase, the first step is usually choosing a server CPU.
+Before embarking on any new server purchase, the first step is usually choosing a server CPU (Central Processing Unit) based on your tech needs.
 This decision is important because it impacts a critical performance element of the server and also limits how much memory the server can support.

 In this article, we'll outline how to choose the server CPU for your next project.

 Why is it important to know about motherboards?
 If the CPU is your server's brain, the motherboard is your computer's primary circuit board and acts as the heart and soul of your system.
 It houses the main tech components of your computational architecture, including your ram (L1, L2, L3 cache), your peripheral connectors (PCIe), input/output ports, socket, and other important components.

 Every computer, whether desktop or enterprise has a motherboard, and its role is to facilitate communication amongst the various components that reside within its domain; storing and retrieving data, and performing computations necessary to support the software applications.

 Throughout this article, you will read references to a variety of critical components that make up your server, and one of the most important features is Clock Speed.

 Clock Speed is measured in gigahertz (GHz) and the way to measure it is pretty simple, the higher the number, the faster the unit.
 Your processor will be computing calculations continuously and will process billions of bits of data per second.
 If you are running resource-intensive applications, you can expect very good responsiveness with higher clock speeds.

 A multi-core processor is a computer processor on a single integrated circuit with two or more separate processing units called cores, each of which reads and executes program instructions.
 Having multiple cores speeds will increase your processing power.
 You may already be using an Intel core on your home computer.